Gospel Makes Inroads in Odd Ways in Indonesia

 With outreaches in Central Sulawesi, Bali, and other islands, the ministry's nine full-time missionaries and one volunteer work among the unreached Buol, Bali Nusa, Bali Petang, Seraya, Dampelasa and other peoples, including Kodi-speakers in the province of Nusa Tenggara Timur.
 The ministry also trains evangelists and pastors — 15 last year — and four people recently graduated from its Bible classes.

-"The communities began to see how their teenage children had changed," the ministry director said.
-"We thank the Lord that He can transform communities."
+children had changed," the ministry director said.
+"We thank the Lord

-"The girl wanted to understand why Jesus Christ was more powerful than black magic," he said.
+black magic before she came to Christ, he said."The girl wanted to understand why Jesus Christ was more powerful than black magic," he said.
 "One day as I was on my way to the widows' home, she followed me and asked if she could listen to what I was teaching the widows.
 She began to come regularly.
 After the third Bible study, she openly believed and professed Jesus Christ."

 A friend introduced the director to the head of a large Hindu temple in another village who said black magic had left him bed-ridden with illness for two years.
 The director prayed with him for two months that God would protect him from the affliction, without result.